 What are some of the herbs you can use daily for cold prevention in kids?
 The ones that I recommend in my practice include:

 - Echinacea, and the dose of that in kids 2-5 years old is 7.5 milliliters a day.
 That’s about a measured teaspoon and a half, and you can give that in two divided doses, so about three quarters of a teaspoon twice a day.
 And then for kids 6-11 years old, that would be 10 milliliters a day or about 2 measured teaspoons twice a day.
 Use that same dose for kids over 12 and for adults as well.
 Echinacea has been shown to support the immune system, prevent the frequency of upper respiratory infections and bronchitis, and also prevent secondary infections, so preventing infections from turning into more entrenched bacterial infections.

 - Another herbal medicine called Andrographis has also been shown to boost immunity and reduce the frequency of upper respiratory infections, and also help to shorten their duration when they do happen.
 And that’s given at 50-200 milligrams a day, generally for 5 days if you’re trying to ward off a cold.

-I want you to be able to spend more time with your kids being healthy this autumn and winter, and less time in the doctor’s office!
+I want you to be able to spend more time with your kids and less time in the doctor's office!
 Sound awesome?
-Want to take a deep dive in learning how to boost your child’s immune system using natural approaches, safely and from home?
+Want to take a deep dive in learning how to boost your child's immune system using natural approaches, safely and from home?
 If YES, check out my online course Healthy All Year.
 You can study all of this with me and other mommas who share your concerns!